 At the end of each post (after the comments section) there is now a list of related posts, replacing the one that in the old theme appeared at the start of each article.
 I like this layout better because it means less overall clutter.

 I was pretty darn annoyed at how many ads the old site had.
-So, with the help of Carbon, there are now only two ads visible at any time: an ad on the sidebar and one above the post header.
+So, with the help of Carbon, there are now only two ads visible at any time.
 I think this will be much less noisy than the old design.

 The theme I'm using is called StayPuft and its most recent version includes search by default.
 Unlike in the old site (where I originally had search and then removed it), I'm keeping it in this time.
 Time will tell if it proves useful.